fsuri/Pequin-Artifact/README.md

 [**BFTSMaRT**](https://github.com/bft-smart/library) is an open source BFT state machine replication library implementing a full-fledged adaptation of the PBFT consensus protocol.
 We adopt the code-base as is, and implement an interface to Peloton using JNI.

 [**HotStuff**](https://github.com/hot-stuff/libhotstuff)
-We use the `libhotstuff` implemenation, an open source BFT state machine replication library written by the HotStuff authors.
+We use the `libhotstuff` implementation, an open source BFT state machine replication library written by the HotStuff authors.
 The codebase, by default, implements no batch timer and proposes only fixed-sized batches.
 This is inefficient and creates tension between batch sizes: a low batch size fails to optimally amortize consensus overheads, while a high batch size may cause progress to stall; this concern is amplified by HotStuff's pipelined nature (it takes 4 batches to commit one proposal).
 Inspired by BFT-Smart, we optimize libhotstuffs batching procedure to allow proposals to use flexibly sized batches: if load is low, this allows HotStuff to issue proposals nonetheless (thus avoiding stalling); if load is high, this allows HotStuff to pack more requests into a batch (up to a cap), thus avoiding waiting.

 [**Postgres**](https://www.postgresql.org/) is a production grade open-source SQL database.
 We run two variants of Postgres: 1) unreplicated Postgres, and 2) Postgres configured with its native primary-backup support (Postgres-PB).